Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 !!! note
 	Block tag support does not include fluid tags.
 Fluids must be specified by the source block name only.
+!!! example "Examples"

 	`#!json "flower": "all"`    <-------- This lets the bee use all available flowers including modded flowers.<br>
 	`#!json "flower": "tall"`   <-------- This lets the bee use only flowers with the tag "tall" such as the rose bush.<br>
 	`#!json "flower": "small"`  <------- This lets the bee use only flowers with the tag "small" such as the poppy.<br>

 	`#!json "flower": "tag:minecraft:bee_growables"` <--- This lets the bee use any block in the crops tag and sweet berry bushes (note: bees take damage from the sweet berry bush like a player would)<br>

-`#!json "flower": "minecraft:poppy"`<br>
+	`#!json "flower": "minecraft:poppy"`

 	This final example lets the bee use only a predefined flower, including modded flowers.
 This value is not locked only to flowers, however. *ANY* block in the game including modded can be used here since it takes a string value in the form of `namespace:ID`.

 !!! note
 	Flowers are not a comma-separated list.
 You get to choose either **ONE** flower, all flowers, tall flowers, or small flowers, in addition to Block Tags.